 (2) where a crime is not constituted, but a misdemeanor has occurred, [property that] according to the law shall be confiscated it is to be confiscated, [property that] according to the law shall be destroyed it is to be destroyed;

 (3) where no misdemeanor has occurred, or where [such property] bears no relation to a case, it is no longer to be sealed, seized or frozen and it is to be promptly returned.
 Any losses that have been caused shall be compensated in accordance with the law.

 All property confiscated by the state security organs shall be placed in the national treasury.

 Article 37: State security organs' personnel who abuse their power, neglect their duties or misuse their power to benefit friends and family, and thereby constitute a crime or who illegally detain others, extract a confession by means of torture, obtain testimony by means of violence, disclose state secrets, commercial secrets or individual private information in violation of the regulations shall, if a crime is constituted, be criminally prosecuted in accordance with the law.

 Article 38: Espionage conduct as used in this law refers to the following conduct:

-(1) Activities that endanger the state security of the People's Republic of China that are carried out, prompted, or subsidized by a spy organization and its agents, or carried out by agencies, organs, individuals, or other collaborators domestically or outside the PRC borders;
+(1) Activities that endanger the state security of the People's Republic of China that are carried out, prompted, or funded by a espionage organization and its agents, or carried out by agencies, organs, individuals, or other collaborators domestically or outside the PRC borders;

 (2) participating in an espionage organization or being tasked as an espionage organizations' agent;

-(3) Activities carried out, instigated or subsidized by extra-territorial institutions, organizations and individuals other than espionage organizations and their representatives; or in which domestic institutions, organizations or individuals collude to steal, pry into, purchase or illegally provide state secrets or intelligence; or in which state employees are incited, enticed or bought over to turn traitor.
+(3) Activities carried out, instigated or funded by foreign institutions, organizations and individuals other than espionage organizations and their representatives; or in which domestic institutions, organizations or individuals collude to steal, pry into, purchase or illegally provide state secrets or intelligence; or in which state employees are incited, enticed or bought over to turn traitor.

 (4) indicating targets for enemies;